diegogurpegui/nos2x-fox/README.md

 yarn run build
 ```

-then ...

-* Chromium:
-  1. go to chrome://extensions
-  2. make sure, "developer mode" is enabled on the top right
-  3. "Load unpackaged"
-  4. select the `extension/` folder
-* Firefox:
+1. Open Firefox
-  1. go to about:debugging
+2. go to about:debugging
-  2. "This Firefox"
+3. "This Firefox"
-  3. "Load Temporary Add-on..."
+4. "Load Temporary Add-on..."
-  4. select any file from the `extension/` folder
+5. select any file from the `extension/` folder

 ## Screenshots